edubart/nelua-lang/docs/pages/overview.md

 until stop
 ```

-Note that like Lua, a variable declared inside `repeat` scope **is visible** inside it's condition expression.
+Note that, like Lua, a variable declared inside a `repeat` scope **is visible** inside its condition expression.
 {:.alert.alert-info}

 ### Numeric For

-Numeric for are like in Lua, meaning they are inclusive for the first and the last
+Numeric for is like in Lua, meaning it is inclusive of the first and the last
-element:
+elements:

 ```nelua
 for i = 0,5 do